Borovaneca/CarWash/README.md

 * **Events Handling**

-1. **`User Registration Activation Email`**: An event triggers the sending of an activation email upon registerDTO registration.
+1. **`User Registration Activation Email`**: An event triggers the sending of an activation email upon user registration.
 2. **`Password Reset Email`**: Another event allows users to reset their passwords if they forget them.
 3. **`User Email Notification`**: Users will receive email notifications indicating whether the appointment has been accepted or rejected.